 How To Sell Property Without A Real Estate Agent

-Although most people hire an estate agent to help them sell their home, the numbers of those doing it themselves are increasing.
+Although most people hire an estate agent to help them sell their house, the numbers of those doing it themselves are increasing.
 The digital revolution has made it much easier to carry out many of the services agents provide.
-However there’s lots to think about and not everybody will be confident enough to go it alone.
+However there are lots to think about and not everybody will be confident enough to go it alone.

 If you’d rather not take on the work of an estate agent or pay their fees, working with us is a good alternative.
 Not only are no agents involved, but we also cover the cost of valuations and solicitors.

 Cutting down costs

 The main reason people opt to do it themselves is to save money.
 Estate agent fees are usually between 1% and 2% of the sale value of a property.
 Other than stamp duty they are the largest cost involved in a housing transaction.

 On a home of £300,000, the fees are likely to be between £3,000 and £6,000.
 The temptation to avoid those is understandable.
 But you will still need to pay for a qualified professional to carry out conveyancing, which is the legal process of transferring the ownership of a property.